Happy. Healthy. Smiles. That's What We're All About.

-Wherever possible, our main goal is to always save your tooth.
-Unfortunately, in some instances, a tooth is so badly damaged that there is not enough healthy tooth structure remaining to support any kind of restoration such as a crown or a filling.
-In these cases, the tooth cannot be saved and extraction is necessary.
+Wherever possible, our Calgary dentist’s main goal is to always save your tooth.
+Unfortunately, in some instances, this is not possible, including where there is extensive decay in a tooth or when a tooth has suffered trauma.
+In both of these cases, if the tooth is severely damaged, there may not be sufficient healthy tooth structure remaining to support any kind of restoration such as a crown or a filling.
+This means that the tooth will be unable to be saved and extraction is necessary.

-Not all wisdom teeth require extraction.
-Some people keep their wisdom teeth their entire lives without any issues.
-Other people, however, may experience such symptoms as pain around the area of the wisdom tooth, swelling and redness around the area of the wisdom tooth, food trapping around the area of a partially or fully erupted wisdom tooth, jaw pain and even ear pain.
-If you are experiencing any of these symptoms, at your dental visit x-rays will be taken to determine the health and positioning of your wisdom teeth and the surrounding tissue.
+If your wisdom have erupted normally and you are not experiencing any issues or symptoms related to your wisdom teeth, then your teeth likely do not require extraction.
+In fact, some people keep their wisdom teeth their entire lives without any issues.
 When cavities, infection, crowding, poor positioning, or gum inflammation become an issue, it may be recommended to have your wisdom teeth extracted.
 Sometimes wisdom teeth are advised to be removed for orthodontic reasons or in preparation for denture placement.

-If you are wondering whether an extraction is necessary for any of your teeth, or if you are suffering from any pain, discomfort or swelling which may be a dental emergency, call our Calgary dentist, Dr. Thompson, in Kensington/Hillhurst-Sunnyside for an appointment.
+If you are wondering whether an extraction is necessary for any of your wisdom teeth, or if you are suffering from any pain, discomfort or swelling which may be a dental emergency, call our Calgary dentist, Dr. Thompson, in Kensington/Hillhurst-Sunnyside for a dental appointment.

 Often times, root canals are associated with pain.
 The reality is, however, that such pain is generally not from the root canal procedure itself but from the condition of the affected tooth.
 Typically, root canals relieve the pain you are experiencing as a result of a serious infection in your tooth or significant trauma causing damage to its internal structure.